Training Theory in Training Police Narcotic Dogs

 To put this in perspective, you would not put a farm horse in the Kentucky Derby if you wanted to learn how to make race horses run faster.

 A detector dog must have good nerves, strong hunt drive, and a strong prey drive.
-This is not a breed-specific issue, I have seen hundreds of labs, German Shepherds, Spaniels, etc that don’t have strong enough nerves or drives to do detector work.
+This is not a breed-specific issue, I have seen hundreds of Labradors, German Shepherds, Spaniels, etc that don’t have strong enough nerves or drives needed to do detector work.

 Just because a dog will chase a ball and likes to play tug does not mean it will have enough hunt drive to carry it through a long search in a strange location that is dark and scary.

 Can pets or shelter dogs be trained to indicate an odor?
-Absolutely they can.
+Absolutely, they can!
+Scent work is a great enrichment activity for all dogs.
 Look at the thousands of dogs that successfully compete in civilian nose work sports.
 The fact is only a small percentage of these dogs could pass a selection test for detector work.

-My only point is that dogs that have the correct character to do the work will have totally different results in these studies than dogs that lacked the necessary nerves and drive.
+My only point is that dogs that have the correct character to do the work will have totally different results in these studies than dogs that lack the necessary nerves and drive.
 Which is why I say that these studies are fundamentally flawed.
-Can one earn something from them, absolutely.
+Can one learn something from them, absolutely.
 But should one change their training program based on their results, hell no.

 If you are interested in learning more about training detector dogs Leerburg released an excellent online detector dog course in 2023 with my friend Kevin Sheldahl.